T-30

 This pattern is my "everyday" pattern.
 This is the one pattern that I trade the most often because of its reliability.
-It is easy to spot on a chart and very easy to trade.
-For those reasons, I strongly suggest that if you are new to trading stocks then focus on this pattern exclusively until you master it.
+It is easy to spot on a stock chart and simple to trade.

 The name T-30 refers to a "tail" that slices down through the "30" period exponential moving average.
 This looks like a hammer candlestick pattern on the chart but it doesn't have to be a perfect hammer to be considered a T-30.
 Also, the color of the real body is not important.
 This tail on the chart flushes other traders out of the stock.